industrial-edge/jenkins-cicd/docs/pipeline.md

 *Prerequisites:*\
 *- IEM installed and configured*

-1) Go to the "Applications" section of your Edge Management.
+1) Go to the "App-Projects" section of your Edge Management.

 2) Click on "Create Project" button in the right upper corner.